 The preparation of consolidated financial statements in conformity with U.S. generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Future events, including the impact from the outbreak of the novel coronavirus disease ("COVID-19"), and their effects cannot be predicted with certainty; accordingly, accounting estimates require the exercise of judgment.
+Future events and their effects cannot be predicted with certainty; accordingly, accounting estimates require the exercise of judgment.
 Accounting estimates used in the preparation of these consolidated financial statements change as new events occur, as more experience is acquired, as additional information is obtained and as the operating environment changes.